 Student Legal Services, studentlegal.dasa.ncsu.edu, 919.515.7091 Available to inform students of all legal options related to sex discrimination or gender based violence.

-Financial Aid, studentservices.ncsu.edu/your-money/financial-aid, 919.515.7107.
-This office is available to support students with concerns about financial aid, billing or other finance issues that occur related to sex discrimination or sexual harassment.
+Financial Aid, studentservices.ncsu.edu/your-money/financial-aid, 919.515.6278.
+This office is available to support students with concerns about financial aid, billing or other financial issues that occur related to sex discrimination or sexual harassment.

 GLBT Center, www.ncsu.edu/glbt, 919.513.9742.
 Support for GLBT-identified students and allies who have experienced violence or discrimination.

-Human Resources, hr.ncsu.edu, 919.513.0700.
+Human Resources – Employee Relations, hr.ncsu.edu, 919.515.6575.
 Human Resources’ Employee Relations department is dedicated to providing consultative services based on a wide range of issues related to individual employment as well as organizational effectiveness and work environment issues.

-Office for Institutional Equity and Diversity, oied.ncsu.edu, 919.513.0574.
-OIED is home to the university’s Title IX coordinator as well as investigators, equity officers and diversity offers available to answer questions about any Title IX matters or to report violations of Title IX.
+Office for Institutional Equity and Diversity, diversity.ncsu.edu, 919.513.0574.
+OIED is home to the university’s Title IX coordinator as well as equal opportunity officers, who are available to answer questions about any Title IX matters or to report violations of Title IX.

 University Housing, housing.dasa.ncsu.edu, 919.515.2440.
 Trained to assist students with a variety of concerns and/or direct students to necessary resources, such as medical or counseling.